EnthusiaticCoder/SquareNumberAdder/README.md

 # SquareNumberAdder
-Adds the even and odd square numbers to get a sum; Solves Problem Zero of Project Euler ( https://projecteuler.net/ )
+Adds the even and odd square numbers to get a sum solves Problem Zero of Project Euler ( https://projecteuler.net/ )